 Aside from books, scrum masters can find resources from agile communities.

 Scrum.org has a resources page that includes webcasts, blog articles, videos, and podcasts that can help scrum masters.
-Ken Schwaber founded the community and developed programs that improves scrum knowledge, training, and implementations.
+Ken Schwaber founded the community and developed programs that improve scrum knowledge, training, and implementations.

 Agile Alliance is another community that hosts a content library valuable to scrum masters.
 They include blog articles, books, videos, reports, research papers, and others.
 The page is also organized by topics so it is easy to view related resources, for example, about agile essentials, business, framework, mindset, and more.

-Scrum masters or those interested to be one can also make use of trainings available in many sites.
+Scrum masters or those interested to be one can also make use of training available on many sites.
 Scrum courses are available at Udemy, LinkedIn Learning, and many accredited education and training providers.